dhyaneesh/awesome-jax-flax-llms/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [GNU GPL 3 License](LICENSE).
 Feel free to use, share, and adapt this collection as you see fit.

 ---